 My husband Blake and I got a chance to spend a night glamping in a bubble in the South of France.
 It turned out to be way better than I ever could have imagined.
 Here’s my full review of our experience and what you can expect.

-The main concept behind the bubble tents, bubble rooms, bubble hotel or whatever you want to call them is minimum energy, minimum material, maximum comfort and maximum interaction with the environment.
+The main concept behind the bubble tents, bubble rooms, bubble hotels or whatever you want to call them is minimum energy, minimum material, maximum comfort and maximum interaction with the environment.

 This was the view from inside our bubble.
-Spectacular to wake up to this and still be warm and cosy in my bed.
+Spectacular to wake up to this and still be warm and cozy in my bed.

 There are five different bubble rooms to choose from

 At Attrap Reves, there are five bubbles to choose from, each of which is furnished with a large king-size bed and its own unique room decor.